Microsoft/azure-docs.nl-nl/articles/azure-resource-manager/templates/template-tutorial-deployment-script.md

     De implementatiescriptservice moet aanvullende resources van het implementatiescript maken om een script uit te voeren.
 De voorbereiding en het opschoningsproces kan tot één minuut duren, naast de daadwerkelijke uitvoeringstijd van het script.

-    De implementatie is mislukt vanwege de ongeldige opdracht, **Write-Output1** die in het script is gebruikt.
+    De implementatie is mislukt omdat de ongeldige opdracht `Write-Output1` is gebruikt in het script.
 Er wordt een foutbericht weergegeven met de melding:

     ```error
     The term 'Write-Output1' is not recognized as the name of a cmdlet, function, script file, or operable
-    program.\nCheck the spelling of the name, or if a path was included, verify that the path is correct and try again.\n
+    program.
+Check the spelling of the name, or if a path was included, verify that the path is correct and try again.
     ```

     Het resultaat van de uitvoering van het implementatiescript wordt voor probleemoplossingsdoeleinden opgeslagen in de resources van het implementatiescript.